 Students are asked to report between weeks 7 and 9 of term.
-Once you have completed your sections of the online form, it will be released to your supervisor(s) for completion and will also be visible to the Director of Graduate Studies and to your college advisor.
+Once you have completed your sections of the online form in GSR, it will be released to your supervisor(s) for completion and will also be visible to the Director of Graduate Studies and to your college advisor.
 When the supervisor's sections are completed, you will be able to view the report, as will the Director of Graduate Studies and your college advisor.
 Directors of Graduate Studies are responsible for ensuring that appropriate supervision takes place, and this is one of the mechanisms they use to obtain information about supervision.
 College advisors are a source of support and advice to students, and it is therefore important that they are informed of your progress, including concerns (expressed by you and/or your supervisor).

 Your supervisor(s) will review and comment on your academic progress and performance during the current term and assess skills and training needs to be addressed during the next term.
 Your supervisor should discuss the report with you, as it will form the basis for feedback on your progress, for identifying areas where further work is required, for reviewing your progress against an agreed timetable, and for agreeing plans for the term ahead.
-When reporting on academic progress, students on taught courses should review progress during the current term, and measure this progress against the timetable and requirements for their programme of study.
+It is mandatory for supervisors to report on their PGT and PGR students using the GSR system.
+If for any reason a supervisor has omitted to report (as can happen), the student should not hesitate to ask them for an informal update, which can also be included in the next formal report on GSR.
+You should consider discussing any recurrent difficulties in this area - or indeed any troubling communications issues - with the DGS.
+That course of action should not be regarded as a last resort and is open to you at any time.